ngandon/lambda-cognito-go/README.md

 ## To run
-- Set the following environment variables
+- Set the following environment variables (NOT UP TO DATE)
   - STACK_NAME
   - STACK_BUCKET (this bucket must exist in your AWS environment)
   - YOUR_EMAIL (The template will create a user at this email and send you a temp password)